 Preheat oil in a pan that will allow you to fry your hot dogs on sticks.

 Whisk together dry ingredients in a medium bowl.
-In another, large bowl, whisk together 1 cup milk, egg and honey.
+In another, wide, large bowl, whisk together 1 cup milk, eggs and honey.
 Add dry ingredients to wet ingredients and mix thoroughly.